tomlm/iciclecreek.bot/source/Libraries/Iciclecreek.AdaptiveExpressions.Python/readme.md

 be automatically mounted with the file name (minus .function.py) will be used as the namespace.
 ResourceExplorer change detection will reload the functions if the file changes.

+> NOTE: As of 4.12 with new Runtime Integration you do NOT need to modify startup, it automatically
+> registers .py files

 *In startup*
 ```
     ResourceExplorer resourceExplorer = new ResourceExplorer(...) ... ;